-Autodraw is a new Artificial Intelligence program from Google Labs.
+Autodraw is an Artificial Intelligence program from Google Labs.
 All you have to do is select the Autodraw tool and begin doodling a shape.
 The program will guess what you are drawing and you can then select what you were trying to draw and you will have a nice drawing instead of the doodle.
 The drawings are from talented artists who have shared their work with Google.
 The program will also allow you to free draw and add text.
 There are also shapes to choose from and different colors to fill the shapes.

 Students will love the ability to doodle and then pick the shape the program thought they were drawing.
-The students can easily draw their own picture too, download or share the link with others.
+The students can easily draw their own pictures too, download or share the link with others.

 - Be able to use the draw tools in Autodraw.

 - Understand that Autodraw will guess what they are drawing.

 - Be able to draw a picture to tell a story.

 Doodle: To doodle is to scribble or draw.

 Artificial Intelligence: Artificial intelligence is the capability of a machine to imitate intelligent human behavior.

 - Go to the Autodraw program and play with the different features of it.

 The program will work best using the Chrome browser.